funkcjonariusze/commando/doc/query_dsl.md

 <h1>Query DSL</h1>
 </div>

 The Commando Query DSL is a built-in, lightweight query mechanism.
-It serves as a simple alternative to more comprehensive solutions like GraphQL or Pathom3, but it is more primitive and requires you to define dependency resolution manually.
+It serves as a simple alternative to more comprehensive solutions like GraphQL or Pathom3, but it is much simpler and requires you to define dependency resolution manually.

 Its primary purpose is to provide a way to: